API

 • lower_bounds: Lower bound for every pulsevals; -Inf indicates no bound.

-• fg_count: The total number of evaluations of the functional and evaluations of the gradient, as a two-element vector.
+• fg_count: A two-element vector containing the number of evaluations of the combined gradient and functional first, and the evaluations of only the functional second.

 • optimizer: The backend optimizer object